 Natural Vision Therapy

 One of the ways to treat any poor vision problem is by addressing the weakness of the eyes.
-There are eye exercise programs which can help build your vision 100 percent naturally.
+There are eye exercise programs which can help build your vision to 100 percent naturally.
 Another natural alternative for eye treatment is through proper vitamins and minerals for healthy vision.
 Try an eye vitamin supplement like our Ocu-Plus Formula.

-It seems as though the researchers at Dalhousie University in Canada are on the right track with dark therapy as a natural eye treatment.
+It seems the researchers at Dalhousie University in Canada are on the right track with dark therapy as a natural eye treatment.
 More research will have to be conducted of course, and an acceptable form of the therapy will have to be created for humans.
 Since the cats were left in complete darkness for 10 days, this is not a realistic expectation for human children.

 Experts warn that certain steps must be taken in the care of the eyes.
 They say that the first step is to find the underlying cause of the amblyopia so a treatment can be decided on.
 They also warn parents that not enough research has been done to determine what the process will be for treating patients, so parents should not attempt dark therapy on their own.